RackTables/racktables/README.md

 Notice that fpm.sock is advised, keep the rest on default configuration, or tweak to your needs.
 You may need to set `fastcgi_read_timeout 600;` if you use some external addons like fping, which may take some time in certain situations.
-Please note that setting aggresive caching for php scripts may result in stale content - so maximum of 60 seconds is advised, but by default it is not enabled.
+Please note that setting aggressive caching for php scripts may result in stale content - so maximum of 60 seconds is advised, but by default it is not enabled.

 #### 1.3.b. [redacted]